Junior Fa: Career breakout

 In March, Fa prepared for the vacant New Zealand Professional Boxing Association heavyweight title against Daniel Tai, at the ABA Stadium in Auckland.
 It would be his first title shot.
 Tai, an Auckland-based fighter, had been fighting professionally since the year 2000, whilst he boasted a record of 22 wins and 9 losses.
 With only one loss coming by knockout, in 2001, by legendary Australian champion Danny Green.
 With the title being vacant for almost five years and last held by Sonny Bill Williams, this was Fa's most difficult fight of his career to note as he was hampered by a back injury and forced to live off the jab.
 Tai applied pressure and landed several clean blows throughout the bout Tai, however, Fa did enough to win most of the rounds.
 The judges were divided, however, with one judge scoring a draw in a disappointing majority decision win to Fa.

 Fa won his twelfth pro-fight after defeating veteran Australian boxer Hunter Sam by unanimous decision.
 Sam, the former Australian champion, proved to be a difficult opponent and played tough throughout the fight.
-The bout was the main event of the Indian Motorcycle Fight Night organized by New Zealand boxing legend Shane Cameron.
+The bout was the main event of the Indian Motorcycle Fight Night organised by New Zealand boxing legend Shane Cameron.
 He then featured as one of six undefeated prospects making their SHOBOX debut, being matched with Pittsburgh's Fred Latham in an eight-round bout.
 The fight took place at the Masonic Temple in Cleveland, and telecasted on Showtime.
 Fa scored an impressive victory, knocking out Latham in the first round.
 His hand-speed, pressure, and punch selection were too much with referee Clifford Pinkney having no option but to stop the fight early.

 He returned to the United States, fighting the former three-time amateur champion, Craig Lewis in Deadwood, South Dakota.
 Fa was originally scheduled to fight Joey Dawejko.
 But he remained undefeated after going the distance, claiming a majority decision win.
 Fa established the jab in the opening two rounds while looking to land a big right hand on several occasions.
 Lewis continuously tied up Fa but Fa landed the more power shots to earn the decision.

-Originally confirmed to fight Richard Lartey from Ghana, Fa instead fought the current at the time Mexican heavyweight champion Luis Pascaul for the interim WBO Oriental title.
+Originally confirmed to fight Richard Lartey from Ghana, Fa instead fought the Mexican heavyweight champion Luis Pascaul for the interim WBO Oriental title.
 He headlined live on Sky Sports at the Mahatma Gandhi Centre in Auckland, an event promoted by Shane Cameron and co-promoted by Lou DiBella.
 He won a unanimous points victory over Pascaul but gained criticism after failing to find combinations to back up some punishing one-off punches.
 Fa evidently won every round on the judge's scorecards with Pascual offering nothing on attack apart from lunging in for body shots.
 His main sparring partner Malik Scott was in the corner and persistently asked for more throughout the fight but Fa couldn't deliver.